frostplexx/dotfiles/README.md

 https://github.com/frostplexx/dotfiles/blob/95ba570a6542d41d6b94ba68f66879e1a2f133fd/.zshrc#L191-L195

 Additionally, for Linux `zsh-autopairs` will be loaded from `~/.zsh-autopair/autopair.zsh` as it has to be installed manually.
 The macOS paths will be loaded with the assumption that the plugins got installed through homebrew.
-Similarly, Linux assumes the plugins got installed using yay.
+Similarly, Linux assumes the plugins got installed using paru.

 ## Installation